Lukarbonite/AutoPickup/README.md

 This method handles giving experience to the player and ensures the Mending logic is applied correctly.

 *   `AutoPickupApi.tryPickupExperience(PlayerEntity player, int experience)`
     * Gives experience and handles Mending.
-Respects the `autoPickupXp` gamerule.
-This is useful for custom sources of experience, like quest rewards.
+    * Respects the `autoPickup` and `autoPickupXp` gamerules.
+    * Useful for custom sources of experience, like quest rewards.

 ### Block Breaker Context (Advanced)